symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 [NCDJ](https://ncdj.org/style-guide/) points out that “[d]isability and people who have disabilities are not monolithic.
 Avoid referring to ‘the disabled.’”

 AP recommends writers stay away from descriptions of disabled people “that connote pity, such as *afflicted with*, *battling* or *suffers from*” and says to “[a]void clich&eacute;s such as *inspiring* and *brave*.”

+In its [*Guidelines: How to Write about People with Disabilities*](https://rtcil.org/products/media/guidelines), the University of Kansas Research & Training Center on Independent Living points out: “People with disabilities are the largest minority group in America, and the only group that any person can join at any time&mdash;through disease, traumatic event, or other reason.
+Like other minority groups, there is much diversity within the disability community, and people with disabilities don’t want to be stereotyped when their stories are told.”

+According to the University of Kansas guidelines: “If you adopt respect for the individual as your guiding principle, you can have an open conversation that acknowledges both the disability and the unique identity and shared humanity of all. *How do you describe yourself?* or *How should I describe your disability?* are simple ways to begin.”

 ### handicap/handicapped